philiprobertovich/airflow2/README.md

   docker-compose up
   ```
 * Navigate to localhost:8080/home in your browser and enter the Airflow credentials.
 Both username and password should be "airflow".
+* A connection to the sensor must be established, and can be done so through the GUI.
+Navigate to Admins > Connections and create a new conneciton.
-* Find "code_review" under the DAG column and unpause the DAG.
+* Find "airflow2_code_review" under the DAG column and unpause the DAG.
 * After that, the DAG should run.
-Click on "code_review" to see the different views of the DAG's execution.
+Click on "airflow2_code_review" to see the different views of the DAG's execution.

 ## Known Bugs